ZGQVictory/AlphaVacc/README.md

 ### Prediction (Peptide Generation)

 Using 'predict.py' script.
-Replace <peptide> in the script to be the starting peptide.
+Replace '<peptide>' in the script to be the starting peptide.

 ```bash
 python predict.py <checkpoint_filename>